Being competent and confident in all areas of production and performance is a backstage pass to the world of performing arts.

 - Contribute to the technical production of a live performance in order to gain hands-on experience.

 - Participate in key aspects of assembling and disassembling a sophisticated stage production.

 - Gain an important awareness of fundamental health and safety issues, which any prospective employer will want to see.

 - Learn about effective customer service in order to deliver on your briefs effectively.

 Minimum entry requirements

-Four GCSEs grade D or grade 3 to include:
+Four GCSEs at grade 3 and above to include:

-- BTEC Foundation Certificate in a related subject Merit or Distinction if taken
+- Foundation Certificate in a related subject.
+Merit or Distinction if taken.

-An interest in all aspects of performing arts or possibly related work experience.
-Well motivated, enthusiasticand able to work as a member of a team.
+An interest in all aspects of performing arts or related work.
+You must be well-motivated, enthusiastic and able to work as a member of a team.